learn-software-engineering/learn-software-engineering/content/programming/0400-oop/07-associations.en.md

 ## UML Diagrams

-Unified Modeling Language (UML) diagrams can represent these relationships visually:
+Unified Modelling Language (UML) diagrams can represent these relationships visually:

 - **Association**: A simple line between classes.
 - **Aggregation**: A line with a hollow diamond on the whole side.